 - deadline for applications for the spring semester: 15 November

 After SAMK has received the nomination from your home university, you will receive a password to SoleMOVE and you can start to fill in your application.
 You will need to upload the following application documents (in English):

 - Motivation Letter (background, expectations for exchange)

 - Copy of your passport (only required from students outside EU/EEA-countries).
 Please note, that your passport should be valid 6 months after your exchange period ends.

-In regard to the Learning Agreement, please, check courses available for exchange students on SoleOPS.
+In regard to the Learning Agreement, check courses available for exchange students on Study Guide.

 - You are advised to take courses primarily from the faculty you apply to.

 - SAMK has campuses in four cities and you should choose courses only from one city.

 - Please note that we offer business studies on two campuses and you will be placed on a campus which offers the most suitable courses for your Degree Programme at home.